mraghavan/synthetic-census/README.md

 - Sampling in parallel, and aggregating later.

 # Data schema
+Each row in the synthetic dataset corresponds to a single household.
-The synthetic dataset has the following columns
+The synthetic dataset has the following columns:
 | Name | Description|
 |---|---|
 |`YEAR`|(from NHGIS data) |